 The gluteal tendons are the soft tissue fibres that connect your gluteal muscles to a bony prominence in the hip joint called the greater trochanter.

 The three most common tendons to suffer from tendinopathy are the gluteus maximus, gluteus medius, and gluteus minimus tendons.
-They play a vital role in helping to absorb shock and stabilise the hip during movement.
+They play a vital role in helping to absorb shock and stabilise the gluteal tendons and hip during movement in order to prevent lateral hip pain.

-When these tendons become inflamed or irritated, it is diagnosed as gluteal tendinopathy.
+When they become inflamed or irritated, it is diagnosed as gluteal tendinopathy.
 Another clinical name for the condition is ‘Greater Trochanteric Pain Syndrome (GTPS).’

 - Referred pain into the outside of the thigh or the knee.